-ISBE verified that LEAs with noncompliance identified in FFY19 were correctly implementing 34 CFR 300.124(b) through several specific actions.
+ISBE verified that the 27 LEAs with noncompliance identified in FFY20 were correctly implementing 34 CFR 300.124(b) through several specific actions.
 ISBE made several resources available to assist LEAs with reviewing and revising their policies, procedures, and/or practices related to the identified noncompliance and developing improvement activities to address noncompliance.
-These resources and tools are located on the ISBE website: https://www.isbe.net/Pages/SPP-APR-Indicator-12.aspx.
-To ensure that noncompliance was corrected to 100%, and to document that LEAs were correctly implementing 34 CFR 300.124(b), LEAs were required to submit a corrective action plan to ISBE that detailed their review process, including data analysis, root cause determination, revisions to policies, procedures, and/or practices to support future compliance, and activities to support future compliance (with corresponding timelines, persons responsible, and materials used as evidence of activity completion).
+These resources and tools are located on the ISBE website: SPP Indicator 12.
+To ensure that noncompliance was corrected to 100%, and to document that LEAs were correctly implementing 34 CFR 300.124(b), LEAs were required to submit a corrective action plan to ISBE that detailed their review process, including data analysis, root cause determination, revisions to policies, procedures, and/or practices to support future compliance, and activities to support future compliance (with corresponding timelines, persons and materials used as evidence of activity completion).
 Once the corrective action plan was accepted, ISBE examined new and updated data from the statewide database as a means of verifying correction.
+After completing this process, ISBE was able to verify that 100% of the 27 districts with previously identified noncompliance were now correctly implementing the regulatory requirements related to Indicator 12.